 3) To create the leaves, I used a thin paintbrush, applying a small amount of polish to the tips (alternatively you can use a nail art pen).
 Creating leaves with different shapes and sizes is a great way to add detail.
-E.g. oval shaped, ‘star’ shaped, shamrock shaped, curved edges, spiked edges.
+E.g. oval-shaped, ‘star’ shaped, shamrock-shaped, curved edges, spiked edges.
 Great colours to use here are greens, reds, oranges and yellows.

-4) Using your black nail art pen, (alternatively the thin side of a dotting tool will work) outline the flowers and leaves.
+4) Using your black nail art pen, (alternatively, the thin side of a dotting tool will work) outline the flowers and leaves.
 Then add further detail by applying ‘veins’ to the centre of a few leaves.
-This helps makes the leaves look more realistic and allows the colours stand out more against the beige backdrop.
+This helps makes the leaves look more realistic and allows the colours to stand out more against the beige backdrop.

 5) A little bit of glitter goes a long way!
 Outline some (or all) of the leaves using any glitter, gold or silver polish.